bmabey/continuous-cooking/README.md

     * Common base ones are installed by default (i.e git) and are configurable via an attribute.

   * nginx recipe for proxying
-  * Ruby recipe to add RVM support to hudson user
+  * Ruby recipe to add RVM support to hudson user (see [FAQ] for info on how to use it)
     * Flexible RVM cookbook to declare needed ruby versions and base gems (i.e bundler).
     * Installs common ruby plugins.
  * Gitosis (see below on how to use)